Revolutionary-Games/RevolutionaryWebApp/README.md

 openssl req -x509 -newkey ed25519 -keyout key.pem -out cert.pem -sha256 -days 3650 -nodes
 ```

+Note that some environments don't have working ed25519 keys, so for
+those the above command will need to have `rsa:4096` substituted as
+the key type.

 ## Running

 When cloning this repository, you need to clone